bentaps/homproj/README.md

 # Invariant-Preserving Integration with `homproj`

 A Python package for geometric integration that preserves invariants (conservation laws) to machine precision.
-Extends `scipy.integrate.solve_ivp` with automatic invariant preservation for Hamiltonian systems, momentum conservation, and general nonlinear invariants.
+Extends `scipy.integrate.solve_ivp` with automatic invariant preservation for general nonlinear invariants with minimal overhead.

+See our [preprint](https://arxiv.org/pdf/2511.02131) for details!

 ## Features

-- 🎯 **Exact invariant preservation** to high precision
+- **Exact invariant preservation** to high precision
-- 🔄 **Drop-in replacement** for `scipy.integrate.solve_ivp`
+- **Drop-in replacement** for `scipy.integrate.solve_ivp`
-- 📊 **Adaptive integration** with DOP853, RK45, and other high-order methods
+- **Adaptive integration** with DOP853, RK45, and other high-order methods
-- ⚡ **Minimal overhead** no methods require non-linear solves
+- **Minimal overhead** no methods require non-linear solves
-- 🌍 **Multiple invariants** preserved simultaneously
+- **Multiple invariants** preserved simultaneously

 ## Installation